Encouraging greater diversity and inclusion at Calvary

 At Calvary, “Everyone is welcome.
 You matter.
 We care about you.”

-Managing diversity is about creating an environment in which everyone can achieve his or her full potential.
+Managing diversity is about creating an environment in which everyone can achieve their full potential.

 The Spirit of Calvary underpins our commitment, as an inclusive organisation to: